tsl143/itsopensource/content/blog/publish-github-pages-with-github-actions/index.md

 #### Prerequisites
 1. You have a static blog(let's say gatsby) setup, the code for your blog is in master branch.
 2. You have a build script in your package.json
-3. You have setup your github pages (or pointed to your custom domain) in `gh-pages` branch.
+3. You have setup your GitHub pages (or pointed to your custom domain) in `gh-pages` branch.

 #### Process